Continual HyperTransformer: A Meta-Learner for Continual Few-Shot Learning: Related work

 We believe that our approach requires the least conceptual overhead compared to the techniques above, since it does not impose any additional explicit constraints to prevent forgetting.
 Instead, we reuse the same principle that made \htm{} work in the first place: decoupling the specialized representation model (a CNN) from the domain-aware Transformer model.
 The Transformer learns how to best adapt the incoming CNN weights in a way that the new task is learned and the old tasks are not forgotten.
 In this sense, the closest analogy to our approach would be slow and fast weights~\citep{munkhdalai2017meta}, with the Transformer weights being analogous to the slow weights that accumulate the knowledge and generate CNN weights as fast weights.

 \paragraph{Incremental few-shot learning} A related, but distinct area of research is incremental few-shot learning \citep{gidaris2018dynamic, ren2019incremental, perez2020incremental, chen2020incremental, tao2020few, wang2021few, shi2021overcoming, zhang2021few, mazumder2021few, lee2021few, yin2022sylph}.
 There, the goal is to adapt a few-shot task to an \emph{existing} base classifier trained on a \emph{large} dataset, without forgetting the original data.
-In contrast, our model learns directly from a series of few-shot tasks presented one after the other, without relying on any prior classifier.
-All of our tasks are defined using only a small number of samples.
+The typical use case for this would be a single large classification model that needs to be updated once in a while with novel classes.
+These methods do not work when the existing base classifier is not available or hard to obtain.
+Another issue is applicability.
+These methods have to be retrained for each new sequence of tasks, which severely limits their practical application.
+In contrast, \ihtm{} is meta-trained on a large public set of many few-shot classes.
+After training, it can generate task-dependent $\weights$ in a matter of seconds for many novel sequences.

+Consider the following use-case scenario.
+There is a large public database of many few-shot classes available on the server, and a large number of users with private sequential few-shot data.
+There is a whole range of applications one can think of in this space, for example smartphone hotword detection or robot calibration of unique environments in users' homes.
+Incremental few-shot learning would not be able to either train a reliable base classifier due to the large number of classes on the server, nor effectively deal with user’s private data, as it needs to be re-trained each time on the users’ devices, which is a lengthy process.

+On the other hand, our \inchyper{} can be trained on a large public dataset on the server (with as many classes as needed, as it trains episodically and does not require a single monolithic classifier) and then shipped to devices.
+Each user can then generate or update their model on the fly without any training required, in a matter of seconds.
+In the paper we have demonstrated the ability of the \ihtm{} to update the user’s private classifiers with novel instances of already existing classes (Section \ref{s:mini-batches-exp}) as well as new classes (Section \ref{s:single-exp} and \ref{s:multi-exp}) on the fly without retraining the system.
+This would be impossible or require lengthy retraining with any existing approach.

-Perhaps the closest to our setting is the paper by \citet{antoniou2020defining} which focuses on the general problem definition of the continual few-shot learning, but falls short of providing a novel method to solve it.
+Perhaps the closest to our setting is the paper by \citet{antoniou2020defining} which focuses on the general problem definition of the continual few-shot learning, but falls short of providing a novel method to solve it. { Another related method is \citet{wang2023continual} which proposes a heterogeneous framework that uses visual as well as additional semantic textual concepts.
+In our paper we only focus on visual input for model training and predictions.}